 - 1 tbsp salt

-- Using your fingers rub each floret as you place in onto a lined baking pan.
-You want to remove any excess batter.
+- Using your fingers rub each floret and shake of any excess batter.
+Place cut side down onto an lightly oiled baking pan.
 Then bake for 15 minutes.

 - Meanwhile into 2 medium-sized bowls mix each sauce.
 Then using an oven mitt remove the cauliflower from the oven.
-Divide them into each bowl and dip the florets into EITHER sauce.
+Dip the florets into EITHER sauce.
 I usually do half and half.
 Then place them back onto the baking pan, shaking off any excess sauce.NOTE: if you find the salt (for the salt and vinegar sauce) just sinks to the bottom, then just sprinkle salt overtop the wings after you dip them into the vinegar.

 - Bake them for another 5-8 minutes.
 They will be golden brown.
 You can also broil them for the last minute but keep a close eye if you choose to do this as they burn easily!You can serve the buffalo cauliflower with a cilantro- cashew sauce.
 The recipe for it is in this post for an easy Moroccan stew.